digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-protocol

 The default protocol for DigitalOcean Load Balancers.
 Ports specified in the annotation `service.beta.kubernetes.io/do-loadbalancer-tls-ports` will be overwritten to https.
-Options are `tcp`, `http` and `https`.
+Options are `tcp`, `http`, `https`, and `http2`.
 Defaults to `tcp`.

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-path